-Guayaquil is a popular transit hub for travelers, as it’s home to Ecuador’s second busiest international airport and is the only connection to the Galapagos.
-Therefore, Guayaquil is often a place that people fly into when taking a trip to Ecuador or on their way to the Galapagos.
+Guayaquil is a popular transit hub for travelers, as it’s home to Ecuador’s second busiest international airport, is the only connection to the Galapagos Islands, and has a major bus terminal for those traveling throughout Ecuador and into Peru.
+Therefore, Guayaquil is often a place that travelers stop into when taking a trip thru Ecuador.

-Hence many visitors bound for the famed islands find themselves passing through this city and wondering is Guayaquil worth visiting?
-We see this question pop up constantly in travel forums.
+Hence many visitors bound for somewhere else find themselves passing through this city and wondering “Is Guayaquil worth visiting?”

 So what’s the answer to all of these inquiries?
 Is Guayaquil worth visiting?

-We say “sí,sí, sí!”
-That’s a big yes, of course.
+That’s a big “yes,” of course.
 Guayaquil is most definitely worth visiting in our opinion.
-There’s actually a good number of fun things to do in Guayaquil to keep curious travelers busy for a few days.
+There’s actually a good number of really fun things to do in Guayaquil to keep curious travelers busy for a few days.

 We’ll concede that there may be more worthwhile places to visit within Ecuador.
 After all, this is an amazing country that holds the Andes, the Amazon, the Galapagos, colonial cities, and great beaches.
-For anyone on extremely limited time, we could understand why bypassing Guayaquil might make sense.
+For anyone visiting Ecuador with extremely limited time, bypassing Guayaquil could make sense.
 Yet those on a short Ecuador trip will be missing out on all the awesome things to do in Guayaquil.

-Guayaquil is currently in the midst of a resurgence, as many successful renewal projects have been implemented throughout the city in addition to many new attractions.
-What once may have been considered a big grimy city now boasts upscale dining districts and sparkling clean waterfront promenades.
-It’s a changed city!
+Guayaquil is currently in the midst of a major resurgence.
+Many successful renewal projects have been implemented throughout the city, in addition to an assortment of new attractions.
+What once may have been considered a big grimy city, now boasts upscale dining districts and sparkling clean waterfront promenades.
+It’s a changed place!

-In the past decade alone, Guayaquil has developed the creative architecture of Ecuador’s tallest building, erected the largest ferris wheel in South America, opened up many trendy entertainment complexes, and has introduced a handful of brand-new tourism initiatives adding even more interesting things to do in Guayaquil.
+In the past decade alone, Guayaquil has developed the creative architecture of Ecuador’s tallest building, erected the largest ferris wheel in South America, opened up many trendy entertainment complexes, and introduced a handful of brand-new tourism initiatives such as a recently renovated train line to the countryside.

-So we’re now writing this post in an effort to show not only why Guayaquil may be worth the stop, but also to help make the most of a short visit when passing through.
+We’ve crafted this informative article in an effort to show not only why Guayaquil may be worth the stop, but also to help make the most of a short visit when passing through the city.
 Guayaquil has something for everyone to do, whether you’re into nature, culture, history, food, family-friendly activities, or nightlife.

 The following list is what we found to be the 15 best things to do in Guayaquil!
-We’ve also marked all the points of interest discussed in this article within the map below.
+All of the points of interest discussed in this article are listed on the map below.

 1) Stroll the Malecón 2000

 If you were to do only one thing in Guayaquil, our suggestion is to take a leisurely stroll along the Malecón 2000.
-This pleasant 2.5-kilometer boardwalk not only takes in excellent views of the River Guayas, but it winds its way through gardens, monuments, museums, restaurants, and shopping complexes.
+This pleasant 2.5-kilometer riverfront promenade not only takes in excellent views of the River Guayas, but winds its way through gardens, monuments, museums, restaurants, and shopping complexes.

 The Malecón 2000 is often touted as one of the most successful revitalization projects in South America.
 What was once a dilapidated riverfront only a few decades prior, is now a thriving waterfront that’s filled with attractions and things to do.

-The Malecón 2000 takes on different personalities depending when visited.
-During a weekday you can enjoy the sprawling promenade almost entirely to yourself.
+The Malecón 2000 takes on different personalities depending on when visited.
+During a weekday it’s possible to enjoy the sprawling promenade almost entirely to yourself.
 Yet on a pleasant weekend afternoon, expect to find thousands of local families gathering for a day of fun on the river.
 It’s a nice scene to soak in and great people watching.